 So we can't stop living, but we can mitigate risks or take useful risks.

-The word mitigate means alleviate or reduce.
+The word "mitigate" means alleviate or reduce.
 And that's exactly what we want to do with risks.
 Identify them then reduce their odds of occurring.
 If they do occur we have a plan B to deal with the situation.

 There are also useful risks we need to take.
 Whether public speaking.
-Having your work criticised.
+Having your work criticized.
 Or just stepping outside of your comfort zone.
 These are all useful risks that will help you even if you fail.

 There is a risk of investing in single stocks.
 I'm familiar with this due to a large amount of money I lost in the stock market during the dot com bubble.
 A single stock can fail for a number of reasons.

 Your investment can drop by 100%.
 Even if you invest in index funds you can still lose 80% or more of your investment.
 And the famous statement by Humphrey Neill:

 "Don't mistake brains for a bull market"Nissam Taleb, author of the Black Swan, says it best, and I'll paraphrase it.
 "The turkey lives for a full year and it gets to know the farmer.
 Its trust builds for it until Thanksgiving, when the trust is the highest the risk is the highest."

 Everyone's doing it

 The fact that everyone is doing something doesn't mean it's without risk.
 Everyone was invested in the stock market in 2001 and we know how that turned out.